-In next step, the intact DNA strand is passed through it and one special domain of topoisomerase held DNA strand until the bridge is closed and broken DNA stand is joined.
+In the next step, the intact DNA strand is passed through it and one special domain of topoisomerase held DNA strand until the bridge is closed and broken DNA stand is joined.

 At last one final time, the enzyme opens up and releases the active site and move to another site.
 The mechanism is similar in both types of topoisomerase.
 But topoisomerase-I passes a single strand and topoisomerase-II passes double-stranded DNA.

 Additionally, topoisomerase-II is dimeric or tetrameric because it has to work on breaking and ligating both strands of DNA.
 Energy (in the form of ATP) is required for making conformational changes in this extra domains.

 Topoisomerase maintains the speed of replication by unwinding DNA and releasing tension.
 Supercoiled DNA has twist and writhes which makes it complex.
 We will discuss twists, writhes, cccDNA and linking number in next article.